 Failing to understand the power of a brand is an oversight that small businesses cannot afford to make.
 A robust and well-recognized brand is clearly beneficial from a customer relationship and procurement standpoint.
 It is crucial to have the same immediate, definitive brand recognition as that of larger brands when potential customers think about products.

 A clear brand definition is also essential from an SEO perspective.
 Search engines like Google tend to prioritize branded listings in their organic search results, as visitors are more likely to click on those listings.
-More clicks equal, more happy customers.
+More clicks means the chance to be seen by even more potential customers.
 This means focusing on building a business brand can lead to a rise in website traffic and other benefits of brand awareness.

 Don’t Forget to Establish Brand Guidelines

 What does it mean to “develop a brand” for a company?
 When creating a brand identity for a business, it is essential to establish defined guidelines that cover the brand’s specific elements.
 The guidelines should include brand colors, taglines, fonts, imagery, mascots and spokespeople (if applicable), and the preferred “voice” to convey to the customers.

 Brand guidelines allow for cohesive use of logo, font, colors and typography.
 It also allows for color codes that can be utilized through print and web that are consistent.
 Regardless of who is handling your marketing, these guidelines provide the roadmap to keeping your brand consistent which will grow brand recognition.

 This list is certainly not comprehensive.
 If there is another branding characteristic that is necessary to define the business, add it to the brand guidelines.
 Collaborating with a professional designer can provide advice and insight into areas of marketing and branding goals that are often overlooked.
 A skilled designer can help the branding efforts by providing consistency and direction to the documents.